TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Hooks/EventDispatcher/Index.rst

 .. versionchanged:: 11.3
-   The :yaml:`event` tag can be omitted, since it is automatically derived from the from the method signature of the listener implementation.
+   The :yaml:`event` tag can be omitted, since it is automatically derived from the method signature of the listener implementation.

 .. index:: Event listener; Implementation